lanbudao/Puff/README.md

 # Puff
-A lightweight media player based on ffmpeg and sdl2.
-Otherwise, it need to install boost.
+A lightweight media player based on ffmpeg, portaudio and sdl2.